kgn/KGNMath/README.md

 ## Overview

-4 Simple, common, math functions that are useful but missing from the Swift standard library.
+4 simple, common, math functions that are useful but missing from the Swift standard library.

 - `clamp(value, lower, upper)`
 - `mix(lower, upper, ratio)`